django-ftl/django-ftl/docs/api/bundle.rst

       paths that use Bundles are setting a language first, and especially for ensuring that all module level uses of a ``Bundle`` use :meth:`format_lazy` instead of :meth:`format`.

+   :param bool use_isolating:

+      Controls whether substitutions in messages should be surrounded with bidi isolation characters.
+Defaults to ``True``.
+Pass ``False`` to disable this (if, for example, all your text and substitutions are in scripts that go in the same direction).

    .. method:: format(message_id, args=None)